gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

 ## Troubleshooting

-We have a more detailed [Troubleshooting](redis.md#troubleshooting) explained in the documentation for Omnibus Install.
-Here we will list only the things that are specific to a **Source** install.
+We have a more detailed [Troubleshooting](redis.md#troubleshooting) explained in the documentation for Omnibus GitLab installations.
+Here we will list only the things that are specific to a source installation.

-If you get an error in GitLab like: `Redis::CannotConnectError: No sentinels available.`, there may be something wrong with your configuration files or it can be related to [this issue][gh-531].
+If you get an error in GitLab like: `Redis::CannotConnectError: No sentinels available.`, there may be something wrong with your configuration files or it can be related to [this upstream issue][gh-531].

 It's a bit non-intuitive the way you have to config `resque.yml` and `sentinel.conf`, otherwise `redis-rb` will not work properly.